apache/accumulo-website/README.md

 git remote add upstream https://github.com/apache/accumulo-website
 ```

-## Publishing

-### Automatic Staging

-Changes to the `master` branch will automatically be staged in the
-`asf-staging` branch by ASF's Jekyll building infrastructure, and be published
-to [our staging site][staging].

-### Publishing Staging to Production

-To publish the staging site to the production site, you will need to update
+Next, to publish the staging site to the production site, you will need to
-the `asf-site` branch to match the contents in the `asf-staging` branch:
+update the `asf-site` branch to match the contents in the `asf-staging` branch:

 ```bash
 # Step 0: stay in master branch; you never need to switch